yellowdog/python-examples/README.md

 The `taskTemplate` property on a Task Group optionally sets default values for `taskType`, `taskData`, and `environment` for all Tasks in that group.
 These defaults are applied by the YellowDog platform, allowing individual Task specifications to be more compact — Tasks that share the same type and data don't need to repeat them.

 Any combination of the three fields can be specified; omitted fields are simply not defaulted.
 Values specified directly on an individual Task take precedence over the template.

+`taskDataFile` can be used inside `taskTemplate` as an alternative to `taskData`, exactly as it can at the Task level — the file contents are read client-side and used as the `taskData` value.

 `taskTemplate` can be set in the TOML config (applying globally as a default), at the Work Requirement level, or at the Task Group level.
 More specific levels take precedence.